 Robin Perlah's Biography

-Robin won’t understate the value of the arts and arts education as a way to bring our state into the 21st century.
+Robin believes the arts and arts education are a valuable way to bring our state into the twenty-first century.
 “As a young person, art (perhaps literally) saved me.
 As an educator in a school that attracts students that often did not find success in a traditional school setting, I am constantly reminded of the power of art and design to change lives.
 I am also especially interested in the impact that new and emerging technologies and media solutions change how we think and interact with each other.
 I believe that technology and the connectivity that it allows can transform the arts in Vermont and allow us to become a powerful force well beyond the borders of our small state.
 What better place to do that then with the Vermont Arts Council?”